DannyBen/gondl/README.md

 ## Features

-* Support for getting a single or multiple symbols at once
+* Get data for a symbol
-* Support for getting a list of symbols in a data source
+* Get a list of symbols in a data source
-* Support for searching Quandl
+* Search the entire Quandl database
 * Shows/saves JSON, CSV or XML
 * Built in local file cache